 Pepsi is the world's most famous #2 multi-billion dollar brand.
 The war between Pepsi and its arch-rival Coke has been raging for years, and the battle of the colas has been extended into other product areas as well.
 Parent PepsiCo established itself as top dog outside the cola market, with a world-beating snacks business and a portfolio of other soft drinks that sometimes outsell or outmanoeuvre their rivals from The Coca-Cola Company.
 But Pepsi itself seems destined to stay in second place.
 But only to the rival cola.
 In all other respects this is still a global giant, with worldwide sales of close to $30bn.
 But second-place is still second-place, and like that other brand that made a virtue out of being the underdog, car rental company Avis, it means Pepsi tries harder even if it doesn't usually succeed...
 Like its rival, the Pepsi trademark comes in multiple different versions.
-The main brand is Pepsi itself of course, supported in its domestic market by what is now Pepsi Zero Sugar - this was originally Pepsi One, later rebranded to Pepsi Max, in a slightly different formulation to the PepsiMax sold in Europe - and also a wide variety of falvoured variants including Wild Cherry, Vanilla, Cinnamon and even Salted Caramel.
+The main brand is Pepsi itself of course, supported in its domestic market by what is now Pepsi Zero Sugar - this was originally Pepsi One, later rebranded to Pepsi Max, in a slightly different formulation to the PepsiMax sold in Europe - and also a wide variety of flavoured variants including Wild Cherry, Vanilla, Cinnamon and even Salted Caramel.
 Pepsi-Cola 1893 is a vintage-themed special edition.
 In most other global markets, the portfolio houses the main Pepsi brand, Diet Pepsi and Pepsi Max.
 The latter are both "zero sugar" but with slightly different formulations.
 Other versions and flavours vary widely from country to country.
 Pepsi's US market share is stronger than it is in other global markets, but a particular weakness is the key "fountain" sector - sales through restaurants, bars and hotels - which Coca-Cola dominates.
 Virtually all the major fast-food chains serve only Coke.
-Pepsi has sought to combat its rival by building endorsement partnerships in entertainment, music especially, and also sport, primarily football, with Leo Messi as its main international brand ambassador.
-Outside the US, however, Pepsi's sales trail far behind its rival.
+Pepsi has sought to combat its rival by building endorsement partnerships in entertainment - primarily music, and especially in the US, where it has for years forged partnerships with top-selling artists from Michael Jackson in his 1980s heyday through Madonna, Britney Spears, Kanye West, Beyonce, Pink and many more, right up to The Weeknd, star of the Pepsi-sponsored Super Bowl 2021 half-time show, and its accompanying advertising.
+Outside the US Pepsi is best-known for endorsement partnerships in football, with Leo Messi as its main international brand ambassador.
+However, Pepsi's international sales trail even further behind its rival cola.
+Globally it is the 6th most purchased consumer product with around 2.2bn of what researcher Kantar calls annual "consumer reach points", effectively individual purchases.
+However, Coca-Cola is the global #1 with almost three times that number.
 In most countries, local responsibility for the brand, along with other drinks from the PepsiCo stable, is sub-contracted to local manufacturers including Britvic in the UK, Suntory Beverage in Japan and several other Asia markets, Lotte in Korea and AmBev in Latin America.

 Adbrands Account Assignments tracks account management for the world's leading brands and companies, including details of which advertising agency handles which accounts in which countries for major markets.